softeng-team4/HikeTracker_04/dbStructure.md

 **respDate:** date of rejection/approval of the last request

-**hut:** name of the hut that a hut worker works to, written upon approval of a request for a hut worker account (hut worker exclusive)
+**hut:** id of the hut that a hut worker works to, written upon approval of a request for a hut worker account (hut worker exclusive)

 # hike